brunorijsman/juniper-grafana/README.md

 sudo apt-get install --yes python-protobuf
 ```

+## Compile analytics.proto

-Using the the Google Protocol Buffers compiler to compile the data model for the stream analytics messages (analytics.proto) into Python code for deserializing those messages:
+Use the Google Protocol Buffers compiler (protoc) to compile the data model for the stream analytics messages (analytics.proto) into Python code for deserializing those messages:
 ```
 protoc --python_out=. analytics.proto
 ```
+This generates a Python module analytics_pb2.py.

 ## Install vSRX

 You will need some Juniper device to gather statistics from.
-We use vSRX for testing.
+For NETCONF polling, we use vSRX for testing (for GPB streaming we have to use a physical QFX).
 If you have a Juniper support account you can download vSRX from [http://www.juniper.net/support/downloads/?p=firefly#sw](http://www.juniper.net/support/downloads/?p=firefly#sw).
 You can download it as a VMware virtual machine or a KVM virtual machine.
 Note that the product may be called JunosV Firefly Perimeter (or just Firefly for short) on the download page; that is the old name for vSRX.

 Start the downloaded vSRX image using the virtual machine manager of your choice.